gvwilson/sdxjs/systems-programming/index.md

 and it's perfectly legal to give a variable inside a function the same name as something outside it.
 However, "legal" isn't the same thing as "comprehensible";
-giving the two variables different names makes the program easier for humans to read.
+giving the variables different names makes the program easier for humans to read.
 :::

-Our file copying program currently creates an empty tree of destination directories but doesn't actually copy any files.
+Our file copying program currently creates empty destination directories but doesn't actually copy any files.
-Let's add a call to `fs.copy` to do that:
+Let's use `fs.copy` to do that:

 <%- include('/inc/file.html', {file: 'copy-file-unfiltered.js'}) %>